Dungeons & Dragons campaign settings: Exandria

-Originally created by Matthew Mercer for his personal campaigns in 2012, Exandria is the world where the Critical Role web series is set and is a high fantasy setting which moves away from the "harmful tropes in D&D" around monstrous races.
-In 2017, Green Ronin Publishing released a setting book written by Mercer and James Haeck, Critical Role: Tal'Dorei Campaign Setting, which focused on the continent of Tal'Dorei on Exandria, where the first Critical Role campaign with the adventuring group Vox Machina took place.
+Originally created by Matthew Mercer for his personal campaigns in 2012, Exandria is the world where the Critical Role web series is set and is a high fantasy setting, which moves away from the "harmful tropes in D&D" around monstrous races.
+In 2017, Green Ronin Publishing released a setting book written by Mercer and James Haeck, Critical Role: Tal'Dorei Campaign Setting, which focused on the continent of Tal'Dorei in Exandria, where the first Critical Role campaign with the adventuring group Vox Machina took place.
 One critic highlighted that this campaign has the "specific flavor of high fantasy drama" akin to the "Dragonlance or Forgotten Realms books".
 An updated edition, titled Tal'Dorei Campaign Setting Reborn (2022) from publisher Darrington Press, moves the timeline 20 years forward to the era of the second Critical Role campaign.
+Academic Emily Friedman, writing for Los Angeles Review of Books, noted designer and critic Alyssa Visscher's 2021 argument that Exandria "is this D&D gen's Forgotten Realms.
+It's so many folks' intro setting; a large section of the newer player base *knows* and is emotionally invested in it".
+Friedman commented, "if Visscher is right (and I believe she is), then Critical Role and other major actual plays are the primary sources today for D&D's narrative and world-building intellectual properties".

-Exandria was first mentioned in an official Wizards of the Coast publication in the adventure book Baldur's Gate: Descent Into Avernus (2019).
+Exandria was first mentioned in an official Wizards of the Coast publication in the adventure book Baldur's Gate: Descent into Avernus (2019).
 In 2020, after Mercer had been working with Wizards of the Coast for about a year and a half on the project, Exandria officially became a part of Dungeons & Dragons through the release of the Explorer's Guide to Wildemount.
 This book focuses on the continent of Wildemount in Exandria, where the second Critical Role campaign takes place, and adds a new type of magic called dunamancy, which focuses on manipulating time and space.
 Wildemount was designed with an Eastern European influence – specifically, the Dwendalian Empire was inspired by 15th century Russia and Prussia, Xhorhas by 13th-century Romania, and the edges by 14th-century Spain.
 Critics have highlighted Wildemount specifically as breaking from traditional fantasy tropes.

 A second collaboration book, Critical Role: Call of the Netherdeep, includes some setting information; the adventure heads from Xhorhas to the city of Ank'Harel on the continent of Marquet.
 From there, players will be drawn into the Netherdeep – "a terrifying cross between the Far Realm and the deep ocean".
-The book is "the closest to cracking open Exandria's origins that Mercer has come to date.
+In 2022, the book was "the closest to cracking open Exandria's origins that Mercer has come to date.
 Call of the Netherdeep is steeped in the history of The Calamity, a cataclysmic event in which the Exandrian pantheon exploded into a civil war that put the entire world in peril".